Before you start your first guitar building project, take a few moments to think through some important details.

 Organizing Your Budget

-If you have an unlimited amount of money to spend on your project, then skip this section.
-If you are working within a strict budget, then it’s important that you allocate funds wisely.
+There are other things to consider when you’re building your first guitar.
+If you have an unlimited amount of money to spend on your project, then you can skip this section.
+If you are working within a strict budget, however, then it’s important that you allocate funds wisely.
 Whatever you do, do NOT skimp on the neck.
 While everything has an effect on your sound, the two parts that have the biggest effect are the pickups and the neck.
 There is just no point in getting a super-fancy body with AAA quilted maple and then wind up with a sub-standard neck that does not feel right in your hands.
 Worry about the neck first, pickups next, body third.

 Again, everything is important, but the neck is where you make the most contact with the guitar; it has to feel right.
 Think about what back shape you want for the neck, what kind of finger board wood you want to use and what size frets you want.
 It all maters.

-The most important thing is to have fun with this.
+The most important thing about building your first guitar is to have fun!
 If you don’t enjoy it, then it will feel like work and you will risk either not completing your project or never doing another one again.
 If possible, get the best neck you can afford and get a few sets of pickups.
 Once your guitar is complete, you can experiment by swapping out the pickups with other ones and see how much the sound can vary.

 I would almost recommend you get the crappiest body you come across.
 Why?
 Because the body is the part that takes the greatest beating when you build a guitar.
 Everything gets screwed to the body.
 Screw holes get soft and stripped, your soldering iron can slip when it’s hot, etc. There’s no point in spending a lot of money on a really nice, shiny body when at the end of the day, it is just going to get scratched up.
 Take the best care of your neck, keep it clean and keep it in a safe place.
 Take good are of your pickups, but don’t worry too much about them.
 Most pickups are affordable and easy to replace.
 If you are using super expensive or rare vintage pickups, then yes, take extra special care of them.